Hi, I'm Hamish

 In 2009: started coaching as a team leader.

-In 2017: completed my first formal coaching course.
+In 2017: completed my first coaching course.

 From 2017: gained several years experience coaching as a line manager.